vlafehr/dr_muscimol_analysis/README.md

 - analyze different elements of behavior in control versus perturbation sessions
 - map injection site coordinates to the Allen Common Coordinate Framework (CCF)
 - look at electrophysiological effects of muscimol in the brain
-- and more...(Look under 'Notebooks' description below for a directory of what each notebook does)
+- and more...(Look under 'Notebooks' description below for a description of what each notebook does)

 ## Navigate to project directory